 These simulators will model the physical phenomena involved in the creation and growth of the emergency incident.
-They may include such physical phenomena as earthquake, explosions, fire, chemical or biological or radiological plumes.
-These simulators will provide the extent of the damage while other simulators may model the impact of the damage on the associated systems.
+These may include such physical phenomena as earthquake, explosions, fire, chemical, biological or radiological plume, etc. These simulators will provide the extent of the damage while other simulators may model the impact of the damage on the associated systems.
 For example, the earthquake simulators will predict the extent of damage to the road network; the transportation system simulator (defined later in infrastructure simulators) will model the impact on transportation at a high level while the traffic simulator will simulate the impact on traffic resulting from the damaged road network at a detailed level.
-See below for a list of recent relevant publications (Table 2).
 The simulators described below include the major physical phenomenon relevant to incident management.
 Other modules may be defined as needed.